pygame/pygame/docs/reST/ref/surface.rst

       See the ``Surface.get_offset()``, ``Surface.get_parent()`` to learn more about the state of a subsurface.

+      A subsurface will have the same class as the parent surface.

       .. ## Surface.subsurface ##

    .. method:: get_parent